9 Product Feed Optimization Tips To Improve Shopping Ads

 How to Spot Gaps In Google Product Categories (via Google)

 Graham Charlton of Econsultancy states that “61% of customers read online reviews before making a purchase decision, and they are now essential for e-commerce sites.”
-Reviews are social proof for buyers -- they are crucial in convincing users to trust your brand.
+Reviews are social proof for buyers -- they are extremely helpful in convincing users to trust your brand.

 Now, you can have two types of reviews: Seller Ratings and Product Ratings.